House Republicans drop Jim Jordan as their nominee for speaker, stumbling back to square one

 “That’s what normal majorities do.
 What this majority has done is prove it’s not a normal majority.”

-What was clear was that Jordan who had appeared determined to wait out his foes, ultimately realized his path to become House speaker had collapsed.
+What was clear was that Jordan was refusing to step aside, appearing determined to wait out his foes even as his path to become House speaker was all but collapsing.

-Many view Jordan as too extreme for a central seat of U.S. power, second in line to the presidency.
+Many view Jordan, a founding member of the hard-right House Freedom Caucus, as too extreme for a central seat of U.S. power, second in line to the presidency.

 “One thing I cannot stomach or support is a bully,” said a statement from Rep. Mariannette Miller-Meeks, R-Iowa, who voted against Jordan on the second ballot and said she received “credible death threats.”

-Democratic Leader Jeffries reiterated that his party was “ready, willing and able” to work with more traditional Republicans on a path to re-open the House —- particularly as Congress is being asked to consider President Joe Biden’s aid package for Israel, Ukraine and other needs.
+Democratic Leader Jeffries reiterated that his party was “ready, willing and able” to partner with more traditional Republicans on a path to re-open the House —- particularly as Congress is being asked to consider President Joe Biden’s aid package for Israel, Ukraine, and other needs.

+A closed-door meeting Thursday to regroup grew heated at times, with Republican factions blaming one another for sending their majority into chaos, lawmakers said.

 Elevating McHenry to an expanded speaker’s role could be a possible off-ramp for the crisis, but it would not be as politically simple as it might seem.